Get insights.

 Right from the purpose of the event, length of the event, budget allocation, choice of venue, and topics of discussion, each and every factor requires much planning to ensure event success.

-The more information you get upfront, the more the chances of event success.
+The more information you get upfront, the more chances there are of event success.

-Whatever event you have in mind, it is important to run an event planning survey.
+Whatever event you have in mind, running an event planning survey is important.

 Here are a few questions that can be asked in an Event Planning Survey.